 It definitely takes an army to carry a mission.
 As a team, we weren’t perfect.
 Sometimes the buzz and excitement of the event is just too much to allow us to keep focus and we wake the next day with a headache.
 But when we worked together and looked after one another, we became in-tune with the team and knew when it was time to remind someone to eat/hydrate, when someone needed a ‘Superman” from Wilderness Athlete, or when ‘hang-er” was imminent and that somebody needed a time-out.

 I cannot convey how exciting it was to witness the crowd’s reaction to the products.
 All day long they devoured samples and hoarded away Packaroons.
 We sold every scrap of product that Brad sent down.
 Heather had so many requests for podcasts that she nearly required a personal assistant to keep track of her availability.
 The excitement was so invigorating that it took us each a day and half to recover from each show.

 Witnessing the enthusiasm of the crowd has me confident that big things are ahead for Heather’s Choice and that she's gonna need a bigger boat.
 The smart and savvy people in the hunting/conservation community are ready for better food and staying close to Heather’s Choice to make sure they get it.
 More so, people are learning - as we did - that this food is priceless for on-the-go situations where healthy food just isn’t available – shows, airports, road trips, etc. Healthier food is getting into people’s bags, just like Heather dreamed of when she started this rodeo.

 Check out our best selling item from show season

-Dark Chocolate Chili continues to be a crowd favorite!
+Dark Chocolate Chili continues to be a crowd favorite.
 This dehydrated meal was flying off the shelves at Wild Sheep Show and Western Hunt Expo!
-Who doesn't love CHOCOLATE and 100% grass-fed bison?!
+Who doesn't love chocolate and 100% grass-fed bison?
 Want to know what all of the raving is about?
-Click here to shop now!
+Click here to shop.